musabmjafri/ummah-opensource-docs/non-profit-constitution-bylaws.md

 ## Majlis-e-Shura and the Amir

 1. The Shura (Board of Directors) shall be responsible for providing policy guidelines for programs and activities of \<ORG\>.
 2. The Shura shall strive for all decisions through consensus, however majority vote of the Shura shall always prevail.
-However, the Shura and the Amir shall be completely accountable to the Majlis-e-Aam.
+However, the Shura and the Amir shall be completely accountable to the Majlis-e-Aam and shall regularly consult with the founders.
 3. The Shura shall formulate long-term planning of \<ORG\> if there is none at the moment, or if the previous plan has been completed.
 An integrated six (6) year plan detailing activities and the resource requirements shall be presented at the annual Majlis-e-Aam meeting.
 4. The Shura shall meet at least once a month.
-The meetings shall follow the guidelines prescribed in Article 10, Clause 1 including the parameters of the minutes of the meeting.
+The meetings shall follow the guidelines prescribed in Article 10, Clause 1, including the parameters of the minutes of the meeting.
+All minutes of the meeting shall be made public after the meeting.
 5. The Shura must maintain all records and documents of \<ORG\> including but not limited to deeds of trust, leases, marriages, births, deaths, divorces, list of registered members, financial records, and details and contracts of hired employees of \<ORG\>.
 6. The Shura shall be responsible for all financial activities including but not limited to fundraising, collection, and distribution of Zakaat-al-Maal and Zakaat-al-Fitr as well as other donations.
 7. The Shura may hire or terminate employee(s) of \<ORG\> as required to efficiently run the operations of \<ORG\> on such terms and conditions as the Shura deem fit.
 8. The Shura shall be authorized to obtain bids, execute, and award contracts.
 Any contract work over $10,000 (ten thousand dollars) shall require at least three bids, with consensus and approval from all members of Shura.
 9. The Shura and the Amir shall hand over all original documents, assets, access to safe deposit, and action items to the succeeding Shura and the Amir.
-The succeeding Shura shall implement the written commitments of the previous Shura as long as these commitments are within the framework of Article 2.
+The succeeding Shura shall implement the written commitments of the previous Shura if these commitments are within the framework of Article 2.
 10. Any Shura member who is absent without prior notification for three consecutive meetings shall automatically lose the office and the vacancy so created shall be filled in accordance with Article 6.
 Clause 7.3.

 ## Amir